 As noted above, the lease for the Newly Leased Space commenced in January 2022.
-As a result, the Company recorded a right-of-use asset of \$44.4 million, and a corresponding lease liability of \$44.1 million for the Newly Leased Space on the accompanying condensed consolidated balance sheets.
+As a result, the Company recorded a right-of-use asset of \$44.4 million, and a corresponding lease liability of \$44.1 million for the Newly Leased Space.
 The calculation of the lease liability and the right-of-use asset of the Newly Leased Space does not include the additional five-year period option provided under the Amended Lease as the Company does not believe there is reasonable certainty that the option will be exercised.
-As stated above, the Amended Lease provides for up to \$2.6 million of tenant improvement allowance.
-As of March 31, 2022, no tenant improvement allowances have been recorded.
+As stated above, the Amended Lease provides for up to \$2.6 million of tenant improvement allowance, which is expected to be received in 2022.
+As of June 30, 2022, no tenant improvement allowances have been received.